Vanderbilt Mansion admission is $10 per person.

 * At the Eleanor Roosevelt National Historic Site you will need to pick up your free ticket (s) at the Visitor Center at Val-Kill.
 Timed (FREE) tickets will be issued to each person for a specific time to visit the Val-Kill Cottage.
 Access to Val-Kill is limited to 15 people at a time.
 Val-Kill will be open from 1:00 pm to 5:00 pm.

 * At Vanderbilt Mansion National Historic Site you will need to pick up your free ticket (s) at the Visitor Center at the Vanderbilt Mansion site.
 Timed (FREE) tickets will be issued to each person for a specific time to visit the Mansion.
 Access to the Mansion is limited to 25 people at a time.
 The Mansion is currently undergoing major restoration.
-Access is limited to the first floor and basement.
+Access is limited to the first floor, part of the second floor and basement.
 Rooms inside the mansion are not furnished at this time.